top of page

 Related Concepts

-The concept of relational mobility is closely tied to Toshio Yamagishi’s a large body of work on the “Emancipation theory of trust” (for a review, see Yamagishi, 2011).
+The concept of relational mobility is closely tied to Toshio Yamagishi’s large body of work on the “Emancipation theory of trust” (for a review, see Yamagishi, 2011).
 Yamagishi proposed that differences in social environments help explain cultural variation in generalized trust.
 Historically, Americans have been found to be more trusting of strangers than Japanese (Yamagishi, 2011).
 This is an unexpected finding, given Japan’s lower crime rates and stricter social norms.
 To resolve this apparent paradox, Yamagishi argued that trusting strangers requires social intelligence: the ability to detect who is trustworthy (Yamagishi et al., 1999).
 In “open” societies like the United States, people regularly interact with new individuals, allowing them to develop these skills through experience.
 With sufficient social intelligence, trusting others becomes less risky because untrustworthy individuals can be identified and avoided.

 In contrast, Japan represents a more “closed” society, where opportunities to meet new people are limited.
 Instead of relying on personal discernment, trustworthy behavior is enforced through rigid systems of monitoring and sanctioning (Yamagishi, 1988).
 Because people are not routinely exposed to unfamiliar others, they have fewer opportunities to develop the skills needed to assess trustworthiness or make attributions about people’s internal motives.
 As a result, extending trust beyond established networks is much riskier.
-Over time, these differing environments foster distinct relational norms: Americans are encouraged to forge new relationships, while Japanese are incentivized to maintain existing ties (Yamagishi & Yamagishi, 1994).
+Over time, these differing environments foster distinct relational norms: Americans are incentivized to forge new relationships, while Japanese are incentivized to maintain existing ties (Yamagishi & Yamagishi, 1994).
 The theory of relational mobility emerged from this framework to capture how the structure of social opportunities in “open” versus “closed” societies shapes individual behavior and cultural patterns of trust.

 The theoretical framework of relational mobility also relates to other types of mobility, such as residential mobility (Choi & Oishi, 2020) and occupational mobility (Chen et al., 2009; Moscarini & Thomsson, 2007).
 Regions that observe higher residential mobility will likely maintain larger populations of people looking to form new relationships (Oishi et al., 2013), leading to greater regional opportunities to meet new people.
 At the same time, if people live in regions where people routinely move away, they may have fewer opportunities to choose their own relationships.
 Thus, although potentially related on an ecological level and sharing conceptual similarities, residential and relational mobility are distinct concepts (see Oishi et al., 2015).

-With respect to occupational mobility, a large body of literature on turnover behavior and intention has highlighted the role that alternative job opportunities (and employee’s perceptions thereof) impact employee’s decision to stay in their job (see Price, 2001).
+With respect to occupational mobility, a large body of literature on turnover behavior and intention has highlighted the role that alternative job opportunities (and employees’ perceptions thereof) impact employees’ decision to stay in their job (see Price, 2001).
 Just as relational mobility may impact whether people stay in existing relationships, whether or not people leave jobs that they are dissatisfied with depends on their perception of available alternative opportunities in the job market (Gerhart, 1990).
-Furthermore, just as people living in societies with higher levels of relational mobility benefit from demonstrating commitment to their partners (such as via self-disclosure or gift-giving; Komiya et al., 2019; Schug et al., 2010) in order to retain their relationships, organizations may also need to show their commitment to their employees in order to retain valuable personnel when alternative job opportunities are abundant (Albalawi et al., 2019).
+Furthermore, just as people living in societies with higher levels of relational mobility benefit from demonstrating commitment to their partners (such as via self-disclosure or gift-giving, e.g., Komiya et al., 2019; Schug et al., 2010) in order to retain their relationships, organizations may also need to show their commitment to their employees in order to retain valuable personnel when alternative job opportunities are abundant (Albalawi et al., 2019).
 Thus, companies and industries where people tend to move between jobs and organizations frequently will need to invest more effort and energy in recruiting and retaining talented workers.

-Finally, the concept of relational mobility shares many parallels with work on the grounding of personal relationships by Glenn Adams and colleagues on the cultural grounding of personal relationships.
+Finally, the concept of relational mobility shares many parallels with work by Glenn Adams and colleagues on the cultural grounding of personal relationships.
 This perspective argues that cultural ecologies influence how relationships are grounded, i.e., whether relationships are rooted in personal choice (common in Western, individualistic contexts) or in ascribed roles and obligations (common in non-Western, interdependent contexts).
 Most of this work originated in work on West Africa (Adams, 2005; Adams & Plaut, 2003), which demonstrated that West African personal relationships are embedded within the communal structure, which differs from the individual-centered relational models in Western societies.
-The findings from these studies seem to suggest that relational mobility in Sub-Saharan Africa may be shaped by socio-ecological factors like one's obligation to their kin, neighbors, and community, which may act as a constraint to voluntary relationship choice.
+The findings from these studies seem to suggest that relational mobility in Sub-Saharan Africa may be shaped by socio-ecological factors like one's obligation to their kin, neighbors and community, which may act as a constraint to voluntary relationship choice.

 Limitations and Future Directions